Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Introduction

-• 1 Organization of the joint venture of the USSR
+• 1 Organization of the USSR SP

 • 2 Membership